HewlettPackard/python-opsramp/README.md

 ### Scope
-The basic framework of this library is in place and the scope will increase incrementally over time.
+The basic framework of this library is in place and the scope has increased incrementally over time.
 The supplied samples exercise most of the main API sections and are described later in this document.